 You will receive a written contract which spells out the terms of the health guarantee of your puppy as well as your puppy’s AKC registration application (unless your puppy is out of a recent import, in which case the AKC registration may be delayed).

-First, your puppy has been weaned on a high protein mixture of fresh goat’s milk, cottage cheese, boiled eggs and plain yogurt (breakfast of champions).
-Gradually, they have been changed over to Purina Puppy Chow.
+First, your puppy has been weaned on a high protein diet of Inukshuk dog food.
 I highly recommend that you continue with this food once you get your puppy home.
-If you wish to change your puppy’s food at a later date, that will be up to you, but for now, I strongly recommend that you stick with Purina Puppy Chow.
+If you wish to change your puppy’s food at a later date, that will be up to you, but for now, I strongly recommend that you stick with Inukshuk.
 This will help avoid gastrointestinal upset in your puppy as it adjusts to a new environment.
+You can order Inukshuk online or buy a bag or two from us when you pick up your puppy.
 Do not feed your puppy anything else, including table scraps, etc., until it is older.